Planty Park (Białystok): Overview

 Planty park is a compilation of a geometric French style and a free, natural landscape layout.
 A wide promenade with floral carpet floors runs through the park.
 In the center there is a rectangular pool with a fountain.
-At Mickiewicza Street vis a vis the Tax Chamber and the Female Gymnasium Anna Jabłonowska née Sapieha, a rose garden was created.
+At Mickiewicza Street vis à vis the Tax Chamber and the Female Gymnasium Anna Jabłonowska née Sapieha, a rose garden was created.
 These are tunnels made of climbing roses, rows of box trees, gates overgrown with plants - places that arouse the admiration of the city residents and visitors.

 The most valuable trees in the park are: English oaks (Quercus robur), hornbeams (Carpinus betulus), Norway maples (Acer platanoides), pines, Norway spruces (Picea abies), and warty birches (Betula pendula).
 Elder bushes (Sambucus) and rose hips (Rosa canina) can be distinguished.
 In the park there are common squirrels (Sciurus vulgaris), woodpeckers (Picidae), House sparrows (Passer domesticus), and great tit (Parus major).